• As low as $1,336/Night

 1 King | 2 Queens | 1 Twin-over-double Bunk Bed | 1 Twin with 1 Twin Trundle

-Blue Heron is a roomy and newly refreshed second row home overlooking the ocean on Oak Island’s widest stretch of beach.
+Blue Heron is a roomy and freshly refreshed second row home overlooking the ocean on Oak Island’s widest stretch of beach.
 A reverse floor plan with an elevator, two covered decks and Adirondack furnishings delivers optimum vistas while cooking and calming.
 Featuring a private heated swimming pool (heating available upon request), gas fireplace, complimentary Wi-Fi, five flat-screen TVs with ROKU streaming, granite countertops in the kitchen, stainless steel appliances and new wood floors throughout.

 Two-bedroom suites (each with a private bathroom) plus three additional bedrooms and one and a half additional bathrooms.
 100 steps to the nearest beach access, with a covered carport, enclosed hot and cold outdoor shower and park-style charcoal grille.
 Within walking distance to the 35th Street boat launch.